-Modifying the Windy Run Hike
+Extending the Windy Run Hike

 A final option for a longer outing is to combine the Windy Run hike with a visit to Theodore Roosevelt Island.
 The boardwalk trail and monument at the top of the island are well worth exploring.